I love playing with light and scale, and capturing plants at unusual stages.

 The discipline of mixing exact colour matches, improved drawing technique and creating compositions in form and colour was seen as an aid to her interior work not an end in itself.
 Over the years this changed and botanical painting in all its variety has become her focus.

 Painting, flowers, fruits and vegetables she has exhibited at the Royal Botanic Gardens Edinburgh, Society of Botanical Artists London, private galleries in Aberdour, Falkirk and Ullapool.

-In 2014 she decided to further her drawing skills by joining the Botanical Illustration course at the Royal Botanic Garden Edinburgh.
+In 2014 she decided to further her drawing skills by joining the Botanical Illustration diploma at the Royal Botanic Garden Edinburgh.
+Little did she know that in doing so, she would later refocus her career to become an illustrator.
 In 2016 she graduated from the course with distinction.

 I am a part-time botanical artist and part-time graphic and web designer.

 At the age of 15, I visited the Royal Botanical Gardens Edinburgh’s festival exhibition of “The Botanical Paintings of Rory McEwan” and immediately went home and tried to reproduce watercolours of dried leaves and paint sweet peas.
 I wasn’t able to accomplish my vision and match my inspiration at that time, but a seed was sown.

 In 2007 I began evening classes in botanical illustration at Royal Botanical Gardens Edinburgh, attending a beginner’s class and moving on to the intermediate class the following year.

 Alicia Salizar, my tutor from the intermediate class, looked at my work from the previous year and said, ”I know what you want to do.”
 With that, she began to show me how to accomplish paintings that matched my aims.